Snowflake-Labs/sfquickstarts/site/sfguides/src/dora/snowflake-auto-grader.md

 ![refresh picker](./assets/picker-refresh.png)

 <!-- ------------------------ -->
-## Confirm that DORA is provisioned correctly
+## Confirm that the auto-grader is provisioned correctly
 Duration: 1

-To confirm that DORA is functioning as intended, open a new SQL worksheet and run the following code:
+To confirm that the auto-grader is functioning as intended, open a new SQL worksheet and run the following code:

 ```sql
 use role accountadmin;